You want smart political talk without the meltdowns?

 I think to go as high up the ladder as he possibly can.

-These are not cases they care about, no cases that are related to tr to Trump and Russia and collusion.
+These are not cases they care about, no cases that are related to Trump and Russia and collusion.

-And they're gonna try and squeeze Manafort, squeeze General Flynn, and squeeze anybody else that they possibly can in the hopes that they'll cough up some information to save themselves.
+And they're going to try and squeeze Manafort, squeeze General Flynn, and squeeze anybody else that they possibly can in the hopes that they'll cough up some information to save themselves.

 They don't care if it's true or accurate or not, but that's what their hope is.

-It's a fishing expedition, and they're fishing with with real human beings on the other side of the line, as bait.
+It's a fishing expedition, and they're fishing with real human beings on the other side of the line as bait.

 Quick break, right back.